 Should I Buy Stocks Now?

 Many, if not most, financial advisers recommend accumulating wealth from a diversified set of investments including stocks.
-An investor can add stocks to her/his A group of financial instruments.
-More by purchasing stocks from an individual company or from buying mutual funds.
+An investor can add stocks to her/his portfolio by purchasing stocks from an individual company or from buying mutual funds.
 With the stock market down double digits since the beginning of 2020, some experts say stocks are “on sale” and now is a good time to buy, but just over half of Americans report they own stocks.
 This is down from 62% prior to the 2007/8 recession and it includes ownership of stocks that are contained within retirement funds and mutual funds, as well as individual stocks.
 Common reasons to not buy stocks/mutual funds are (1) stocks are complicated and I don’t know how to get started, and (2) stocks are too risky.
 Let’s review both of these drawbacks.

 Stocks are Complicated